With golf courses in England reopening, we look at things you can and can't do on the golf course at the moment.

 Things You Can Do

-- You can play golf by yourself, with people in your household or one other person from outside of your household.
+- You can play golf by yourself, with people in your household or three other person from outside of your household.
 You must practise social distancing whilst doing so.
-(You can play as a maximum twoball if playing with someone outside your household.
-You may be able to play as fourball with members just from your household if the club allows)
+(You can now play as a fourball.
+Talk to your club about any local regulations/check your national guidelines.)

 - You must pre-book your tee times.
 It is also advised that you arrive shortly before your time and then leave as soon as the round is completed.

 - You can change shoes in the car park and are actively encouraged to do so because locker rooms and many clubhouses will be shut.

 - Clubs can now choose to run competitions provided social distancing and safety regulations can be strictly observed at all times (Check your national guidelines).

 - You can use practice putting and chipping greens, although each club will have its own rules – ie. only one or two people at a time or priority for the next tee time.

 - At many clubs you can use buggies but they are for single occupancy only.
 Buggies in use will be sanitised before and after use.